 co-op share loans – the Legal Structure in Loan Delivery is “cooperative.”

-For mortgages pooled into MBS, the first payment date must be no later than two months from the final disbursement date of the loan proceeds.
+For loans pooled into MBS, the first payment date must be no later than two months from the final disbursement date of the loan proceeds.
 In the case of a single-close construction-to-permanent loan, the two month period begins at the time of the conversion to permanent financing.

 The following table provides an example of this requirement.